 The driver made it into the linux kernel!

-Kernel 2.5.2 and later
+Kernel 2.5.2

-in 2.4.18 and later.
-The last
+find it in 2.4.18 and later.
+The last released version available

-released version available from me is still
+from me is still here

-Sorry for the delay with a newer version -- I was too busy the last months, and have
+(0.3a).
+Sorry for the delay with a newer version -- I was

-only received 5 reports of 'works' or 'has problems' from users out there.
+'works' or 'has problems' from users out there.
+I hope to get the

-I hope to get the new version out Real Soon Now.
-If you are waiting for it, let me know!
+new version out Real Soon Now.
+If you are waiting for it, let

+me know!
 Check back here.

-Send any comments you might have to
+Send any comments you might have to haus@uuhaus.de.

 The PalmConnect USB Serial adpater is a simple 1-port USB->Serial adapter with a DB-9 'male' serial connector sold by Palm Inc. for use with their Palm V/Vx and older handheld PDAs.